harshp30/Catalist/README.md

 Option 2:

 To start the program on a mac.
 Download the zip file onto your desktop and unzip it.
 Navigate to src ---> main ----> java and on the java folder right click and  select open terminal, Type the command: "java catalist.java", It should now run.

+Feel free to reach out to us on the hackathon discord if you have any questions!